-9.3.4 COMBINATION (CLASS C) SERVICE.
-Where more than one class of water service or use if provided through a single connection, the General Manager shall make an equitable proration of rates and fees, such proration shall be conclusive unless appealed within 30 days by the customer to the Board, in which case the determination of the Board shall be conclusive.
+9.3.4.
+COMBINATION (CLASS c) SERVICE.
+Where more than one class of water service or use it provided through a single connection, the General Manager shall make an equitable proration of rates and fees, such proration shall be conclusive unless appealed within 30 days by the customer to the Board, in which case the determination of the Board shall be conclusive.